GamerzSocks/FTRWS/README.md

-# Free The Roos White Scores
+# The Roos White Scores

 The super top secret mission to keep the players informed about the results of their matches in the light of "Silent Scoring"